Cactus: Pests and diseases

 A range of pests attack cacti in cultivation.
 Those that feed on sap include mealybugs, living on both stems and roots; scale insects, generally only found on stems; whiteflies, which are said to be an "infrequent" pest of cacti; red spider mites, which are very small but can occur in large numbers, constructing a fine web around themselves and badly marking the cactus via their sap sucking, even if they do not kill it; and thrips, which particularly attack flowers.
 Some of these pests are resistant to many insecticides, although there are biological controls available.
 Roots of cacti can be eaten by the larvae of sciarid flies and fungus gnats.
 Slugs and snails also eat cacti.

 Fungi, bacteria and viruses attack cacti, the first two particularly when plants are over-watered.
 Fusarium rot can gain entry through a wound and cause rotting accompanied by red-violet mold.
 "Helminosporium rot" is caused by Bipolaris cactivora (syn.
 Helminosporium cactivorum); Phytophthora species also cause similar rotting in cacti.
 Fungicides may be of limited value in combating these diseases.
 Several viruses have been found in cacti, including cactus virus X. These appear to cause only limited visible symptoms, such as chlorotic (pale green) spots and mosaic effects (streaks and patches of paler color).
 However, in an Agave species, cactus virus X has been shown to reduce growth, particularly when the roots are dry.
-There are no treatments for virus diseases.
+There are no treatments for viral diseases.